3778/website-research/content/join-us.md

 - Knows how to exit VIM;

 ### Data Scientist
+- PhD or MS degree;

 ### Business Analyst

-Some relevant skills:
-- Python ecosystem or R
+- Experience or practical knowledge within healthcare
-- Data science algorithms, databases and REST APIs
-- At least 2 years of professional experience as Data Scientist, Data Engineering or related positions
-- Analytics techniques (machine learning/time series analysis/optimization, etc) commensurate with education/experience level
-- Good knowledge of statistical and/or machine learning methods
 - Excellent communication, both written and verbal, and presentation abilities.
-- PhD or MS in a relevant discipline
-- Experience or practical knowledge within healthcare

 ## <b>Our team</b>
 ---